Pillars of Support

 As its name suggests, Pillars of Support is not an operating procedure: It only sets the foundation on which our support team operates.
 If you have a growing support team, my advice would be to maintain at least one more document that describes your team’s operating procedure in detail.

-The first part of Pillars of Support contains lots of little nuggets borrowed from the Helpscout blog.
+Part 1 contains lots of little nuggets borrowed from the Helpscout blog.
 If you are looking for tips to improve the way you support your products, it’s a great place to start!
 We’ve also borrowed a few ideas from the Skyverge Support Guide.

 Without further delay, here’s Part 1: Building Trust.
 The other two parts, Building Product and Building Quality, will be posted over the coming weeks, so keep an eye out for them!